 Welcome to my review for Facets of Death by Michael Stanley.
 My thanks to Anne Cater of Random Things Tours for my spot on the blog tour.
 Thanks also to Orenda Books for a copy of the book in exchange for an honest review.
 Facets of death is available in paperback and ebook format.
 It is a prequel to the award-winning Detective Kubu series.
-This series is on my radar, so when the opportunity to review came up, I was very pleased to volunteer.
-Especially as I’m meeting Kubu at the start of his career.
+This series is on my radar, so I’m delighted at the opportunity to review.
+Especially as I’m meeting Kubu at the start of his career!

 Review for Facets of Death